oolyvi/notesApp_kt/README.md

 # ar_crudNoteApp_kt
-Simple Note Application which consists of insert, update, delete note features.
+Simple Note Application which consists of creating, reading, updating and deleting note features.
 You can create, read, update and delete your notes whenever you want.
 Using technologies are:
 * MVVM